ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

     self.logger.warning("This is a warning message.")
     self.logger.info("This is an info message.")

-These examples demonstrate how to to write messages only to the log file:
+These examples demonstrate how to write messages only to the log file:

 .. code:: python